-The temptation to buy and consume can often outweigh long term goals such as retiring early, having financial stability, and providing for your family.
+As we’re flooded with new products and services every day, it’s becoming increasingly difficult to stay disciplined with knowing how much to save.
+The temptation to buy and consume can often outweigh long-term goals, such as retiring early, having financial stability, and providing for your family.

-How Much to Save
+How Much Money Should I Save Each Month?

-“As much as I’d like to be able to tell you to save 10%, 15%…… the percentage of income that’s appropriate for you will depend on your income, age, the amount of money you’ve already saved, your employment prospects and, most important, how much you’re willing to forgo immediate gratification for current and future financial security.”
+“As much as I’d like to be able to tell you to save 10%, 15%… the percentage of income that’s appropriate for you will depend on your income, age, the amount of money you’ve already saved, your employment prospects and, most important, how much you’re willing to forgo immediate gratification for current and future financial security.”

 Create a Monthly Budget

-Budget, Budget Budget!
+Budget, Budget, Budget!
 It’s nearly impossible to realize savings goals if you don’t know where your money is going in the first place.

 There are great resources on the Internet that can help you with the budgeting task.
-One website in particular, Learnvest.com, although geared toward women, helps break out finances and does all the work for you.
-Before saving you must get a handle on your budget to be able to determine where you can cut back.
+One website in particular, Learnvest.com, helps break out finances and does all the work for you.
+We also have a great guide covering four budget types and the best tools for each one.

-Look Carefully at Your Monthly Bills
+Look Carefully at Your Bills

 Cut out Unnecessary Purchases

 For instance, if you buy coffee every morning or lunch while at work, try making your own at home.
-It is amazing how fast $10 a day on coffee and lunch adds up – that’s approximately $50 a week, $200 a month or $2,400 a year.
-Think carefully before you pull out your wallet.
-Do you really need that new pair of shoes or extra pair of earrings?
+It’s amazing how fast $10 a day on coffee and a meal adds up.
+That’s approximately $50 a week, $200 a month, or $2,400 a year that you could have been saving or using to pay off debt instead!

 Save Whatever You Can

-Commit to putting all your change at the end of the day into a piggy bank or to saving $10 a week.
+Commit to putting all your change at the end of the day into a piggy bank or to saving $10 a week in a jar.
 This will put you on the road to acquiring better savings habits.

-Be A Frugal Shopper (within limits)
+Be A Frugal Shopper (Within Limits)

 One place you are likely to realize savings is at the grocery store.
 Take some extra time to clip coupons and compare prices between different manufacturers and brands.
-There are some items for which you should not sacrifice quality but others for which there really is a minimal difference.
+There are some items for which you should not sacrifice quality.
+For others, though, there really is minimal difference.